-The below Frequently Asked Questions (FAQ) cover the essential elements of the program.
+The Frequently Asked Questions (FAQ) below cover the essential elements of the program and website.
 If you can't find the answer you're looking for, please contact the Your Move team.

-I've registered my organisation.
+I've registered my school or workplace.
 What do I do next?

 Hi, Welcome to Your Move.